TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/4-DDEV.rst

         Creating a new DDEV project config in the current directory (~/TYPO3-Contribute) Once completed, your configuration will be written to ~/TYPO3-Contribute/.ddev/config.yaml

-        Configuring a 'typo3' project named 't3dev' with docroot 'public' at '~/TYPO3-Contribute/'.
+        Configuring a 'typo3' project named 't3dev' with docroot '.' at '~/TYPO3-Contribute/'.
         For full details use 'ddev describe'.
         Configuration complete.
 You may now run 'ddev start'.